awsdocs/amazon-athena-user-guide/doc_source/querying-iceberg-creating-tables.md

-# Creating Iceberg Tables<a name="querying-iceberg-creating-tables"></a>
+# Creating Iceberg tables<a name="querying-iceberg-creating-tables"></a>

 Athena creates Iceberg v2 tables\.
 For the difference between v1 and v2 tables, see [Format version changes](https://iceberg.apache.org/spec/#appendix-e-format-version-changes) in the Apache Iceberg documentation\.

 Athena `CREATE TABLE` creates an Iceberg table with no data\.
-You can query a table from external systems such as Apache Spark directly if the table uses the [Iceberg open source Glue catalog](https://iceberg.apache.org/docs/latest/aws/#glue-catalog)\.
+You can query a table from external systems such as Apache Spark directly if the table uses the [Iceberg open source glue catalog](https://iceberg.apache.org/docs/latest/aws/#glue-catalog)\.
 You do not have to create an external table\.

 **Warning**
 Running `CREATE EXTERNAL TABLE` results in the error message External keyword not supported for table type ICEBERG\.